-Urgent care or acute care clinics are designed for after-hours care when your doctor's office is closed or when an urgent health need doesn't require a hospital ER visit.
-Typical services at an urgent care clinic include treatment for broken bones, cuts and burns, as well as, treating asthma and bronchitis.
-The cost for an urgent care clinic is typically more than for a retail clinic, but considerably less than an emergency room.
+Urgent care or acute care clinics are designed for after-hours care when your doctor's office is closed or when an immediate health need doesn't require a hospital ER visit.

+Typical services at an urgent care clinic include treatment for broken bones, cuts and burns, asthma and bronchitis.
+The cost for urgent care clinics is typically more than for retail clinics, but much less than an ER.